andyjamesgreaves/HaukaiRestaurant.github.io/README.md

 The Haukai Restaurant project consists of a web site to attract both local and tourist customers to the restaurant.
 The web site is made up of seven seperate pages (6 - visible, 1 - hidden):
 * Home page - welcomes the visitor to the site and has a brief description of what the restaurant is about and has to offer.
-* Contact Us page - introduce the owners and a brief history behind the restaurant.
+* About Us page - introduce the owners and a brief history behind the restaurant.
 * Menu page - shows the full menu contents along with a photo image of the dish.
 * Gift Vouchers - an online form for the customer to fill out and submit to receive the requested gift vouchers via mail.
 * Make Reservation page - online form for the customer to select a date and time they wish to make a booking for.